BenWestgate/Bails/DESIGN_SCOPE.md

 Scan a QR code of a descriptor (or paste) and import the wallet to bitcoin core (yeti cold, airgap)

-use BIP85 to allow one seed backup to create multiple wallets
-	ie a hot wallet, and a savings account with its private keys offline from one seed or a normal wallet and no-KYC wallet with one seed.
-Or secret wallets you can deny exist until your seed gets restored. [no code written, unclear feature]

 Display & Scan PSBT QRs for crossing the airgap when signing a transaction.

 DVD backups of the Bails USB data (more durable)??

+use BIP85 to allow one seed backup to create multiple wallets.

+BIP85 could allow restoring a hot wallet and offline savings account or a normal and no-KYC wallet from one seed backup.
+Or make secret wallets you can deny exist until your seed is restored. [unclear feature]

 ***Bails L3 Scope:*** [no code written for any of the following, unclear scope and value-proposition of features ]

 Coordinate 2-of-2 multi-sig between a Bails/hi checking+savings account and an always offline PC

-	Bails/hi would gain an additional location and be the 1st key Offline would be a 3-of-3 shares w/ a share derived from the hash of Bails/hi seed and another derived from the passphrase Minimum 7 locations needed, only 1 would store 2 shares giving away the 2-of-2, Bails/hi would NOT need to be rotated just an extra share generated
+Bails/hi would gain an additional location and become the 1st key in multi sig

+Bails/Offline would be key2 and backed up with a 3-of-3 shares w/ a share derived from the hash of Bails/hi seed and another derived from passphrase

+Minimum 7 locations needed, only 1 would store 2 shares giving away the 2-of-2, Bails/hi would NOT need to be rotated just an extra share generated & stored

-	Descriptors do NOT need to be stored, but might be for deposit convenience at expense of privacy.
+Descriptors do NOT need to be stored in 2-of-2 multi sig, but could be for deposit convenience at expense of privacy.

-		Recommended to heavily encrypt by seed of Bails/hi or Bails/Offline. (as knowing the seed would allow finding pubkey (taproot) addresses on blockchain)
+If a watch only wallet is stored, Recommend to heavily encrypt by seed of Bails/hi or Bails/Offline. (as knowing either seed would allow finding taproot and spent addresses on blockchain)

 ***Bails L4 Scope:*** [no code written for any of the following, unclear value proposition and/or scope of features ]